Jorricks/iCal-library/CONTRIBUTING.md

-# Contributing to iCalLibrary
+# Contributing to iCal-library

-As an open source project, iCalLibrary welcomes contributions of many forms.
+As an open source project, iCal-library welcomes contributions of many forms.
 This document summarizes the process.

 Examples of contributions include: